Windows Phone 7

 Windows Phone 7 (WP7) is the first release of the Windows Phone mobile client operating system, released worldwide on October 21, 2010, and in the United States on November 8, 2010.
-It runs on the Windows CE 6.0 kernel.
+It runs on the Windows CE 6.0 R3 kernel.
 It serves as the successor to Windows Mobile 6.5.

 Windows Phone 7 was a complete overhaul of Microsoft's previous mobile Windows platforms.
-It was designed with the distinct flat-styled Metro interface.
+It was designed with the distinct flat-style Metro interface.
+Due to shell changes, Windows Phone 7 cannot run Windows Mobile 6 applications.
 The first major update to Windows Phone 7 was Windows Phone 7.5, codenamed "Mango", which was globally released on September 27, 2011.
 Windows Phone 7.x was succeeded by Windows Phone 8, which was released on October 29, 2012; existing Windows Phone 7.x hardware could not upgrade to the incompatible Windows Phone 8 software.
 As a compromise to existing users, Microsoft released Windows Phone 7.8 on January 31, 2013, adding a few features backported from Windows Phone 8, such as a more customizable start screen and the new bootscreen.

 Microsoft ended support for Windows Phone 7 on January 8, 2013, and for Windows Phone 7.5 and 7.8 on October 14, 2014.

 History

+The Windows Mobile 7 project was started in 2007.
+Later, because of smartphone patent wars, the Windows Mobile 7 project was cancelled in 2008, instead it was succeeded by the Metro UI designed Windows Phone 7.
 Microsoft officially unveiled the new operating system, Windows Phone 7 Series, at the Mobile World Congress in Barcelona on February 15, 2010, and revealed additional details at MIX 2010 on March 15, 2010.
 The final SDK was made available on September 16, 2010.
 HP later decided not to build devices for Windows Phone, citing that it wanted to focus on devices for its newly purchased webOS.
 As its original name was criticized for being too complex and "wordy", the name of the operating system was officially shortened to just Windows Phone 7 on April 2, 2010.

 On October 11, 2010, Microsoft CEO Steve Ballmer announced the 10 launch devices for Windows Phone 7 with HTC, Dell, Samsung, and LG Support, with sales beginning on October 21, 2010 in Europe and Australia and November 8, 2010 in the United States.
 The devices were made available on 60 carriers in 30 countries, with additional devices to be launched in 2011.
 Upon the release of Windows Phone 7's "Mango" revision, additional manufacturers became partners, including Acer, Fujitsu, and ZTE.

 Windows Phone initially supported twenty-five languages, with applications being available through Windows Phone Store in 35 countries and regions.
 Support for additional languages and regions were subsequently brought through both the Mango and Tango updates to the OS respectively.